Skanthasishanth/EX-3/EX 3.md

 ## 2. Get the frame size from the user
 ## 3. To create the frame based on the user request.
 ## 4. To send frames to server from the client side.
-## 5. If your frames reach the server it will send ACK signal to client otherwise it will sendNACK signal to client.
+## 5. If your frames reach the server it will send ACK signal to client otherwise it will send NACK signal to client.

 ## 6. Stop the program